 - Do you have children?
 This helps the doctor empathize with you.

 - Is the waiting area clean and welcoming?

 - Is there a separate area for sick kids?

-- Does that hospital or doctor accept your health insurance?
+- Does the hospital or doctor accept your health insurance?

-Once you settle your baby into the world it’s time for their vaccines and follow-ups.
+Once you settle your baby into the world it’s time for his or her vaccines and follow-ups.

 Thai doctors follow the standard vaccine schedule endorsed by the American Academy of Pediatrics.
 But children in Thailand get vaccines children in the West don’t get.
 One is a vaccine for Japanese B Encephalitis.

 If you’re concerned about any of the vaccines, ask the doctor to give you the name of the vaccine and the name of the company that makes it.
 You can then research the company online.